muratk3n/thirdwave/en/tweets/2019/week25.md

 ---

 I wonder if the IR Prez actually wants a US attack so internal politics is "rearranged".
 He doesn't get along with the mullahs who watch over the politicians and constantly keep them at bay.
 I read Rouhani was asked abt a certain indirect criticism mullahs made toward him and when asked 'who did the grand ayatollah meant by that?' reportedly he deadpanned 'Himself', and ppl laughed.
-That comes as close to flipping the bird in Iranian politics and raised eyebrows.
+That comes as close to flipping the bird in Iranian politics as anything and raised eyebrows.
 What's going on in there?

 "@DEFCONWSALERTS Iran says that it will break the uranium stockpile limit set by its nuclear deal with world powers in the next 10 days"